Mikalai-Kabzar/agent-php-Behat/README.md

 ![](screens/integration1.png)

-The basic context class should implement BehatReportPortalAnnotations.
+The base feature context class should implement BehatReportPortalAnnotations.

 ### 5) Implement BehatReportPortalAnnotations’ methods in the basic context class (BaseFeatureContext on the picture above).